 added during the pull without the approval of the Track official.

-9. In a pull off each puller will hook in the order that they pulled in the original class line up.
-No dropping of positions is allowed in a pull
+9. In a pull off each puller will hook in the order that they qualified for the pull off. .
+No dropping of positions is allowed in a pull off.
+Tme

 10. If the Track Official believes that an error has occurred in the sled setting the class may be restarted.
 In this case the first puller may